What Is Delta-8?

 When did delta-8 become popular?

-What are the effects and benefits of delta-8 THC?
+What are the effects and claimed benefits of delta-8 THC?

 Early clinical trials have attempted to identify the therapeutic benefits of delta-8 THC.
-Because delta-8 is a recent discovery, the attempts to fully understand it are still ongoing.
+Because delta-8 is a relatively recent discovery, attempts to fully understand it are still ongoing.

-The benefits currently marketed by supporters of delta-8 are:
+Benefits currently marketed by supporters of delta-8 include:

 • Promotes healthy sleep